freealise/freealise/ar/README.md

 //correct depth map by algorithm
 //geometrize depth map along with color, gradient

-//transfer color to filmed video by -> hsl, lightness from video, h and s from image (or cmyk ?)
+//transfer color to filmed video by overlap and hsl, lightness from video, h and s from image
+//(or cmyk / segmentation / brush ?)